khasbilegt/numiner/README.md

   <a href="#license">License</a>
 </p>

-<p align="center">This is a Python library that creates training images for Handwritten Text Recognition or HTR related researches</p>
+<p align="center">This is a Python library that creates MNIST like training dataset for Handwritten Text Recognition related researches</p>

 ## Installation